 Be aware of refund delays

-Due to , the IRS is required to hold any refund that includes the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) until at least February 15.
-The IRS normally strives to issue direct deposit refunds for electronically filed returns within .
+Due to changes in the tax code in 2017, the IRS is required to hold any refund that includes the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) until at least February 15.
+The IRS normally strives to issue direct deposit refunds for electronically filed returns within 21 days of filing.
 If you plan on filing as soon as tax season opens, usually in mid-January, you may have to wait a little longer to receive your refund if it includes either one of these tax credits.

 Tips for managing the refund delay